 Netizens were not too amused with his posts and were quick to share their sentiments.

-Malcom Conlan was not also pleased at Castillo’s remarks.
-Conlan posted a lengthy post calling out to the government of both UK and the Philippines to take proper actions regarding Castillo.
+Malcom Conlan was not also pleased with Castillo’s remarks.
+Conlan posted a lengthy post calling out to the government of both the UK and the Philippines to take proper actions regarding Castillo.

 This is what was in the post of Conlan:

 For the attention of Philippine Government officials both in UK and the Philippines.
 This photoshop image of the president was shared and posted on Twitter by a Filipino, who I believe is a nurse in the United Kingdom, Mr JR Castillo, who I also believe resides in Wimbledon, Surrey.